jeroenterheerdt/HAsmartirrigation/README.md

 To get the monthly ET values use http://www.rainmaster.com/historicET.aspx, http://wcatlas.iwmi.org/results.asp or another source.
 Refer to documentation on your sprinklers to get flow per sprinkler.
 ## TODO
+- CONFIG FLOW: error messages do not show up and no labels for reference_et values.
 - create HA component
 - update README)
 - manifest: dependencies